 - Additionally, the sequence played during the exit music ends with a single orange fountain taking a bow, then shutting off.
 This could reference an early draft of the show, in which a mischievous orange fountain named "Little Squirt" guided viewers through the different Worlds.

 - Dueling Shows: Semi-invoked example with Fantasmic!
 When both shows are playing on the same night, they are almost always scheduled around the same time in order to force guests to choose between them.
 This effectively solved the lack of nighttime crowds for California Adventure, therefore downgrading Disneyland's nighttime crowds from "crazy ridiculous" to just "ridiculous".
 Technically speaking, they are more companion shows rather than dueling shows, partnered up as Disney continues to work through crowd problems on its California property.

 - Early-Bird Cameo: Olaf from Frozen hosts Winter Dreams, which debuted two weeks before the American premiere of Frozen.
-Elsa also has her own number.
+Elsa also sings "Let It Go" in one part.

 - Everything's Better with Princesses: The lead-up to the finale includes several of the Disney Princess girls in their famous scenes, such as Cinderella's "Bibbidi Bobbidi Boo" transformation and Tiana and Naveen getting married and returning to human form.

 - Everything's Better with Rainbows: As if you couldn't tell by the title.